How to Get Started with Travel Requests (For the Traveler)

 Allows you set up an "Expense Type" specific default.
 Meaning, if you have certain types of expenses that don't ever get paid for out of pocket by you (the employee traveling), but rather are always paid by a PCard, you can set a specific default that overrides the default you set for all other expenses under the Expense Default section above.

-Expense Type: Specify the Expense Type you want to establish defaults for that differs from your overall default.
+TIME SAVER! - Expense Type: Specify the Expense Type you want to establish defaults for that differs from your overall default.
 When you select the Expense Type on your Travel Authorizations and Expense Reports, Expenses will populate the Payment Type, Billing Action, and Merchant Information (optional).

 Payment Type: Select how you pay for the expense type.
 When you select the expense type on your travel authorizations and expense reports, Expenses will populate the Payment Type field with this information.